It may sound like a scary simple question, but answering how many countries there are in the world is an almost impossible task.

 For example, would you say that the United Kingdom is one country?
 Or three?
 Or four?
 And are countries like Canada, Australia, Jamaica independent countries, or are they really controlled by Queen Elizabeth II as part of the Commonwealth?

-What is what?
+What is a country?

 But let’s try anyway:

-The UN officially has 193 Member States that must be considered as their own countries, with the last new membership being South Sudan in 2011.
+According to availablecountries, the UN officially has 193 Member States that must be considered as their own countries, with the last new membership being South Sudan in 2011.
 (In this definition, the United Kingdom is one country – but Canada, Australia and Jamaica are, of course, listed as independent).

 It is not straightforward, however, since some of the UN member states are also debated.
 For example, Turkey does not recognize Cyprus, and neither South nor North Korea recognize each other.